bhavya-analytics/healthcare-data-analytics/README.md

 - Add dashboard layer in Power BI or Tableau
 - Expand datasets for member eligibility and pharmacy analytics
 - Add Airflow orchestration for pipeline automation

-- ## Advanced Analytics
+## Advanced Analytics

-This project includes advanced SQL techniques to simulate real-world analytics:
+This project includes advanced SQL techniques to simulate real-world analytics use cases:

-- Window functions (RANK, running totals)
+- Window functions such as ranking and running totals
-- Cohort analysis for patient behavior tracking
+- Cohort-style analysis for patient behavior tracking
-- Time-series analysis for claim trends
+- Time-series analysis for claims trends

-These techniques are commonly used in business intelligence and data analysis roles to support decision-making and performance tracking.
+These techniques are commonly used in business intelligence and analytics roles to support performance tracking and decision-making.

 ## Business Impact

-This project demonstrates how data can be used to:
+This project demonstrates how healthcare data can be used to:

 - Identify high-value patients and spending patterns
-- Track healthcare utilization trends over time
+- Track utilization trends over time
-- Analyze provider performance and specialization impact
+- Analyze provider performance by specialty
-- Enable data-driven decision-making in healthcare operations
+- Support reporting and operational decision-making